 The late 1970s and early 80s were heady years with upwards of 180 boys populating the three Cub packs, two scout troops and a blossoming Venture unit.
 The latter increasingly spread their wings, winning all sorts of local, district and regional hiking competitions before venturing forth to the Peak District to tackle Britain ‘s best in the prestigious Four Inns and Master Hikes – 45 mile marathons in full gear across the Moors in mid winter with the winners normally taking slightly less than eight hours.
 Even the SAS would have found it tough going!
 Copthorne never won but earned the respect of all the northern groups who knew the area like the back of their hands and could train on the hills every week.
 They were also spared a grueling six hour journey (pre-M25) after work on Friday nights simply to get there.

 And so it continues today.
 A Beaver pack – for boys aged between six and eight – was founded in 1986 by Mary Saunders but the closing of the Convent as a school led eventually to one cub pack being discontinued.
 Figures are steady at 150 with a healthy waiting list.
 The old favorites continue – the ever popular father and son camps, the annual visit every Easter to some hilly region, known from the earliest of days, and with some justification, as the Bogtrot.
-Copthorne Scouts have never deviated from their primary aim – to teach young and not so young boys to think for themselves, take the initiative and translate ideas into action – in whatever project they undertake, indoors and outdoors.
+Copthorne Scouts have never deviated from their primary aim – to teach young, and not so young boys and girls to think for themselves, take the initiative and translate ideas into action – in whatever project they undertake, indoors and outdoors.